semgrep/ocaml-tree-sitter-core/README.md

 This AST definition can be automatically derived from the grammar.

-The grammar definition we are using (e.g., `tests/arithmetic/grammar.json`) does not use a traditional format to define a grammar (e.g., a BNF grammar using the Yacc syntax).
+The grammar definition we are using (e.g., `tests/arithmetic/grammar.json`) does not use a traditional format (e.g., a BNF grammar using the Yacc syntax).
 Instead, it uses a particuliar format (see the Context section below).
 This `grammar.json` file is derived itself from another file (e.g., `tests/arithmetic/grammar.js` for the arithmetic grammar) which is easier to read (but harder to analyze).
 See http://tree-sitter.github.io/tree-sitter/creating-parsers#the-grammar-dsl
-if you need to understand the format of grammar.js (which itself will help to understand the format of grammar.json).
+if you need to understand the format of `grammar.js` (which itself will help to understand the format of `grammar.json`).

+You can use any programming language to solve this problem, but we provide skeleton code only for ReasonML.

 ## Main problem